gilday/how-to-java-instrumentation/README.markdown

 Reference project for using Java instrumentation techniques to build a Java agent for JREs 6, 7, and 8.
-Inspired by Contrast Security's [Join the Team Challenge](https://github.com/Contrast-Security-OSS/join-the-team/blob/master/challenges.md), this Java agent measures String allocations; it counts both Strings allocated since the start of the JVM, and Strings allocated in the context of a web request.
+Inspired by Contrast Security's [Join the Team Challenge](https://github.com/Contrast-Security-OSS/join-the-team/blob/master/challenges.md), this Java agent measures String allocations; it counts and Strings allocated in the context of a web request.

 The agent exposes its String allocation metrics via JMX.
-Use JConsole to see the system-wide String allocations, and browse the set of Strings allocated per web request records.
+Use JConsole to browse the set of Strings allocated per web request records.

 ![jconsole](./media/jconsole.png)